UoP-Cyber/CyberWEST-2024/Lession1.md

-# Fighting cybercrime using Digital Forensics
+# Fighting Cybercrime using Digital Forensics